rafmosiolek/di-workshop-02-variables-datatypes-decisions/README.md

 Open up the browser console again (right click -> inspect element -> console) and see what happens. **Why?**
+Consol.log built in funcion is used for debugging.
+We asked to consol the position variable everytime is being reasigned (everytime draw function is called, so constantly).

 Add this line at the top of your program.
 Add your name!